sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 Here we are creating a new directory for the logging results, and passing that to the example runner.
 The program should run for 101 iterations, unless you have changed it.
 This may take some time!
 Afterwards, the ``example_results`` directory should contain the following files:

-* ``args.txt``: A file containing a JSON dump of the arguments passed to rllab, for posterity
+* ``args.txt``: A file containing a JSON dump of the arguments passed to garage, for posterity
 * ``tab.txt``: A text file containing csv-formatted optimization results from each iteration of training
 * ``tex.txt``: A text file containing a copy of the text that is output to the terminal during training
 * ``itr_<#>.pkl``: A pickled dictionary containing all of the available policy, optimization, and environment data for an iteration.
 These are created periodically according to the **--snapshot_gap** parameter for the logger (see Section 5.2)